rhysosullivan1/rhysosullivan1/README.md

 - 👋 Hi, I’m @rhysosullivan1
 - 👀 I’m interested in all things digital, fitness and travel.
-- 🌱 I’m currently learning data hubs.
+- 🌱 I’m currently learning Kafka and Python.
 - 💞️ I’m looking to collaborate on data stuff.
 - 📫 How to reach me ...